 We have written this guide to help you understand what an SKU is and why you need it.

 SKU Definition: Short for Stock Keeping Unit is a unique identifier a business uses to track its inventory.

 There isn't a set definition for SKU, unlike UPC.
 But, you must use an approach that makes things less complicated, and your employees can easily understand the SKU's data and determine it by just looking at the code.
 Here are some characteristics of SKUs:

 A well-designed SKU will allow you to improve your inventory control.
-Giving each product unique SKUs, you can quickly locate stock, orders, shipments, supplier information, sales forecast, and more.
+Giving each product unique SKUs, you can quickly locate stock, orders, shipments, vendor information, sales forecast, and more.

 Import your SKUs to a cloud inventory management system and track inventory as it is received, moved, and shipped.